Aman-Kaushik13/MyResults-App/README.md

 </div>

-# Note: You can click on the Genreate Data Button to generate some Dummy data (Only for testing)
+# Note: You can click on the Generate Data Button to generate some Dummy data (Only for testing)
 ## How to run?
 ----